iVS3D/iVS3D/doc/headless_cli.md

 The `plugin` value must match a plugin that supports image selection.
 The `settings` object is passed to the plugin by key.

+Examples for the currently supported plugins can be found in [cli-examples](doc/cli-examples/selection/).

 ### Mask

 Mask steps add a mask-generation plugin to the export mask stack.